chenjianjx/srb4j/documents/userguide/social-integration/google_mobile.md

 6. Backend code is [getEmailFromToken](https://github.com/chenjianjx/srb4jfullsample/blob/master/impl/src/main/java/com/github/chenjianjx/srb4jfullsample/impl/fo/auth/socialsite/FoGoogleAuthHelper.java).
 You don't have to make any change, but you will set "googleWebClientId" and "googleWebClientSecret" on app.properties.(Yes, we use web client id on the back end even it's for mobile sign-in, as Google says so).

+## Not Working during Development?
+The previous setup if for the release-version of your Android APP.
+You will encounter "unknown status code: 12501" (or 12500) errors during development, because you are running a debug version.

+To get your debug version running,
+1. Find out the sha-1 fingerprint for debug. ````keytool -exportcert -list -v -alias androiddebugkey -keystore ~/.android/debug.keystore````, input “android” as the password.
+2. Go to the google developer’s console, create another clientId under the same project, input the debug fingerprint for it, and update the client-id and fingerprint on the google-services.json accordingly.
+See the comments in the [sample code](https://github.com/chenjianjx/Srb4jAndroidClient/blob/master/app/google-services.json).

 # Steps for IOS

 It's similar with the Android one.
 Can anybody help write the steps for IOS ?